libffi/libffi/README.md

 See the git log for details at http://github.com/libffi/libffi.

-    TBD - TBD
+    3.4.5 Feb-15-2024
         Add support for wasm32.
         Add support for aarch64 branch target identification (bti).
         Add support for ARCv3: ARC32 & ARC64.
         Add support for HPPA64, and many HPPA fixes.
+        Add support for Haikuos on PowerPC.
-        Fixes for AIX, sparc64, and x86 Darwin fixes.
+        Fixes for AIX, loongson, MIPS, power, sparc64, and x86 Darwin.

     3.4.4 Oct-23-2022
         Important aarch64 fixes, including support for linux builds